kanishka-linux/ReadManga/README.md

 #Screenshot
 ![ReadManga](/Images/sample.png)

+#Note :

+1. ReadManga Application is Stable (Inside ReadManga Directory) and written in pyqt4 and python3.

+2. ReadManga-PyQt5 Application is experimental (Inside ReadManga-PyQt5 Directory) and written in pyqt5 and python3.

+3. If you've successfully installed AnimeWatch Player before, then you don't have to install any dependencies at all and can directly go to main installation process for the stable version.

 #Dependencies and Installation:
-(ReadManga Application is mainly written in pyqt4 and python3) (ReadManga-PyQt5 Application is experimental and written in pyqt5 and python3)

-Note: If you've successfully installed AnimeWatch Player before, then you don't have to install any dependencies at all and can directly go to main installation process.

 python3